 So although good, the service was on par with most other airlines!

 This leads me nicely onto the food provided which can be summed up in one word: Meh. it was nothing special but, nor was it hideous!

-Although not necessarily to do with my flights, I thought it was worth mentioning my transfer at Qatar international airport as its the airlines base, meaning a large majority of its flights stop over here!
+Although not necessarily to do with my flights, I thought it was worth mentioning my transfer at Qatar international airport as its the airlines base, meaning a large majority of its flights stop over there!

-My transfer here was the swiftest I’ve ever experienced!
+My transfer was the swiftest I’ve ever experienced!
 I simply walked off the gangway and was directed through open double doors straight into the departure lounge – bypassing any security or bag check (slightly dodgy now I think about it)…

 Either way, I do sort of wish that I’d seen more of the airport because it was like something out of Back To The Future with glass trains and a pristine white facade… I mean the transfer lounge had its own spa?!